 WHY: DYNAMIC started Lead U. in 2012 as a life-changing leadership development & mentoring community of students.
 We want to see student-athletes inspired to be leaders who impact their friends and positively influence their schools, teams, and city.

-COST: Lead U. cost is typically $1500 for the year, but in 2020 we are subsidizing the majority of the cost for families through sponsorships, grants and donations we are bringing in to make the program affordable for all students (particularly because many families have more than one student in the program).
-Lead U. for 2020 will only cost $533 (due by Feb.
-1, 2020).
+COST: Lead U. cost is typically $1500 for the year, but in 2020 we are subsidizing the majority of the cost for families through sponsorships, grants and donations.
+We make the program affordable for all students (particularly because many families have more than one student in the program).
+Lead U. for 2020 will only cost $533 for the year.

 KICKOFF 2020: Student-athletes who have committed to Lead U. get to do "Signing Day" on Feb.
 1, 2020 to sign their letter of Intent to join Leadership U. We will give off 2020 with a SuperBowl Party (Feb.
 2) at Coach Strick's house for all students and families in Lead U. 2020.
 Contact us now for details.